 - ECM

-- It detects the engine condition through the signals from the sensors, determines the most suitable ignition timing and time for electricity to flow to the primary coil and turns ON and OFF the primary current of the ignition coil.
+- It detects the engine condition through the signals from the sensors, determines the most suitable ignition timing and time for electricity to flow to the primary coil and sends a signal to the power unit.

+- Power unit

+- It turns ON and OFF the primary current of the ignition coil according to the signal from ECM.

 - Ignition coil

-When the ignition coil primary current is
+When the ignition coil prim

-turned OFF, a high voltage is induced in the
+- When the ignition coil primary current is turned OFF, a high voltage is induced in the secondary winding.

-secondary winding.

 - Distributor

 It distributes a high voltage current to each plug.

 - High-tension cords and spark plugs